Minhao-Zhang/Copenhagen-Canteen-Collection/README.md

 I am actively looking for collaborations.
 If you want to join this project, please contact me at [my email](mailto:z.minhao.01+coding@gmail.com) or create a pull request!

+## Discontinuing this product

+Due to the website format kept changing with many many typos every single week, parsing them using traditional methods is not possible.
+I will pause the maintainance of this project until I find a better way to parse the website.

 ## TODO

 - [ ] Build a website that displays the menu information